 Steven Medeiros is a Program Coordinator at the ACLU of Northern California, where he manages major events and sponsorships and serves as liaison for needs ranging from speaker and know-your-rights materials requests to volunteer support.
 He also serves as cross-departmental lead in order to provide training and support for the ACLU of Northern California’s 18 volunteer chapters.

 Steven graduated cum laude from San Jose State University (SJSU), receiving a B.A. in Sociology with a concentration in Criminology.
 At San Jose State, he earned department honors for his thesis on the experiences of college students with physical disabilities, and SJSU named him a Dean’s Scholar twice.
-Steven is also a recipient of the ACLU-NC’s Dick Criley Activism Award, a member of three Greek honor societies, and a fellow with the New Leaders Council’s Oakland chapter.
+Steven is also a recipient of the ACLU-NC’s Dick Criley Activism Award, a member of three Greek honor societies, a 2018 Challenged Athletes Foundation grant recipient, and a Fellow with the New Leaders Council’s Oakland Chapter, and Urban Habitat’s Boards and Commissions Leadership Institute.

 A proud Bay Area native, Steven spends his spare time hiking, reading, going on spontaneous food adventures, photographing political street art, and building community.
 Steven’s greatest accomplishment to date is raising a beautiful, intelligent, woke, open-minded, and outspoken young woman – his daughter.